dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/connection-resiliency.md

 # Connection Resiliency

+> [!NOTE] This feature is new in EF Core 1.1.

 Connection resiliency automatically retries failed database commands.
 It is specific to relational databases.

-> [!NOTE]
-> Connection resiliency was introduced in EF Core 1.1.0.
-If you are using an earlier release, the functionality shown in this article will not be available.

 ## SQL Server